dmauser/azure-routeserver/ars-nhip/README.md

 ## Intro

 The main objective of this lab is to demonstrate the benefit of the [Azure Route Server next hop IP feature](https://).
-However, to get there we need to go over the following important points:
+However, to get there, we need to go over the following important points:

 - Review and validate connectivity fundamentals between Spokes via Hub using UDRs.
 - How to use Azure Route Server and NVAs to allow Spoke-to-Spoke connectivity without UDRs.
 - Describe the default behavior for traffic going over high-available NVAs when using Azure Route Server.
-- Introduce stateful inspection via iptables on the NVAs and demonstrate the side effects of asymmetric routing for spoke-to-spoke connectivity (East/West traffic).
+- Introduce stateful inspection via Iptables on the NVAs and demonstrate the side effects of asymmetric routing for spoke-to-spoke connectivity (East/West traffic).
 - Demonstrate the Azure Route Server Next Hop IP feature and how it solves potential asymmetric issues, and spoke-to-spoke go over NVAs leveraging stateful inspection.
 - Configure and understand Internet Breakout and how to configure UDRs and NSGs to ensure NVAs can go out to the Internet.